Consumption smoothing in the working-class households of interwar Japan: Introduction

-This paper is organized as follows.
-Section~\ref{sec:sec2} provides a brief overview of the historical background and explains the road map of the current study.
-Section~\ref{sec:sec3} describes the theoretical framework and empirical strategies used herein.
-Section~\ref{sec:sec4} introduces the data used, and Section~\ref{sec:sec5} provides the results.
-Section~\ref{sec:sec6} discusses the findings.
-Section~\ref{sec:sec7} concludes.
+The remainder of this paper is organized as follows.
+Section~\ref{sec:sec2} briefly reviews the historical context and explains the risk-coping devices.
+Section~\ref{sec:sec3} introduces the data used and discusses the sample characteristics.
+Section~\ref{sec:sec4} empirically analyzes consumption smoothing and Section~\ref{sec:sec5} assesses risk-coping mechanisms.
+Section~\ref{sec:sec6} concludes.